skip to main content

 • No replacement toys available

-Activity centers fall into a category of baby gear that’s all too common: when you need one, you really need one, but blink your eyes and their time has passed and suddenly that had-to-have-it item is collecting dust in the corner of your family room.
+Activity centers fall into a category of baby gear that’s all too common: when you need one, you really need one, but blink your eyes and suddenly that had-to-have-it item is collecting dust in the corner of your family room.
 But Skip Hop’s Explore & More Activity Center stands out from the crowd.
 It’s packed with stimulating features to keep even the fussiest of little ones entertained—and it converts into a sturdy toddler table for years of use once the baby days are behind you.

-“We’ve used it for two kids: activity center to table back to activity center again,” one parent told us in our Best Baby Products survey.
+“We’ve used it for two kids: activity center to table back to activity center again,” one parent told us in our Most Loved Baby Products annual survey.
 Many others echoed this sentiment, calling it a “great product for many different stages” and “one of the few items that both my babies and toddlers enjoyed.”
 I registered for the Explore & More when I had my second baby and was so glad I did.
 He loved it when he was younger, and now that he’s three, it still occupies a spot in our playroom as a play table.

-In baby-friendly mode (you can start using it around four months to six months once your baby has good head, neck and core control), this activity center features a 360-degree rotating seat and five interactive, removable toys, including a light-up musical piano—a fan favorite—that you can place either at your baby’s feet or hands.
-The foot platform is height adjustable, so your baby is always supported, and there’s something called a “discovery window” that gives your little one a view of their own feet.
-(This promotes spatial awareness and helps teach cause and effect.)
-And you can’t ignore this activity center’s good looks.
-Parents, myself included, love the clean, modern aesthetic, something you won’t find in many other baby activity centers.
-(If primary colors aren’t your thing, it’s also available in a more muted palette)
+In baby-friendly mode (usable around four to six months once baby has solid head and core control), the Explore & More features a 360-degree rotating seat and five interactive toys, including a light-up musical piano you can place at baby’s feet or hands.
+The height-adjustable foot platform offers steady support, and the “discovery window” lets little ones watch their own feet—a big help for spatial awareness and cause-and-effect learning.
+Parents also love the clean, modern design.
+(If primary colors aren’t your thing, it’s available in a more muted palette.
+There's also a Montessori-inspired version.)

 Additional Specs